badeball/tetris-ea/README.md

 ------------
 ```

-`random_board` also accepts inputs to specify the number of random placements to perform and the
+`random_board` also accepts inputs to specify the number of random placements to perform.
-width and height of the Tetris board.

 ```
-$ ./random_board -n 2 --board-width 5 --board-height 10
+$ ./random_board -n 2
 |     |
 |     |
 |     |